How to Pass the CPA Exam

 Once those two requirements are fulfilled, it’s up to you to review your state board’s official website and learn about what else is needed to fulfill any specific requirements.

-Apply And Pay Your Application Fees
+Apply and Pay Your Application Fees

-Common items for the application include:
+Common application requirements include:

 Choose Your Exam Section

-- Regulation (REG)
+• Taxation and Regulation (REG)

 Choose Your Review Course